 W. Cory Wanless

 Cory Wanless has been actively litigating cases of public importance for almost a decade.
 He has represented clients before all levels of court in Ontario and Alberta, and has argued at the Supreme Court of Canada.
-Cory has particular interest and experience in complex civil litigation, especially as it relates to corporate accountability, human rights, Indigenous rights, environmental law, police accountability and defending human rights defenders.
+Cory has particular interest and experience in complex civil litigation, especially as it relates to corporate accountability, human rights, Indigenous rights, police and state accountability, anti-racism and defending human rights defenders.
 Cory devotes a sizable portion of his practice to access to justice cases.

 Cory often represents clients in high-profile and precedent-setting cases.
 He currently is co-counsel in ground-breaking corporate accountability lawsuits against a Canadian mining company regarding human rights abuse in Guatemala.
-Cory has also represented a coalition of human rights organizations in an intervention at the Supreme Court of Canada in the ongoing legal saga against Chevron over pollution of the Amazon rainforest in Ecuador.
+Cory was lead counsel for the University of Toronto Faculty of Law International Human Rights Program in an intervention at the Supreme Court in a case regarding the use of forced labour at a Canadian-owned mine in Eritrea.

 Cory is a frequent speaker on the topics of corporate accountability, mining and human rights, and has guest-lectured at various universities and faculties of law throughout Canada.